(If you are new here and have no idea what a Pydon't is, you may want to read the Pydon't Manifesto.)

 together with generator expressions, we can use the fact that

-also short-circuit in order to look for “witnesses”
+all and any also short-circuit in order to look for “witnesses”

 in a sequence of elements.

-If we have a predicate function predicate
+If we have a predicate function predicate (a function that returns

-a Boolean value) and if we have a sequence of values, items
+a Boolean value) and if we have a sequence of values, items,

 we could use